Wheels Up Experience Inc. (UP) Stock: A Look at the Analyst Recommendations

 Barrington Research gave a rating of “Mkt Perform” to UP, setting the target price at $16 in the report published on November 16th of the previous year.

-During the last 5 trading sessions, UP fell by -28.90%, which changed the moving average for the period of 200-days by -81.25% in comparison to the 20-day moving average, which settled at $0.6950.
-In addition, Wheels Up Experience Inc. saw -56.32% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, UP rose by +7.43%, which changed the moving average for the period of 200-days by -75.20% in comparison to the 20-day moving average, which settled at $0.6257.
+In addition, Wheels Up Experience Inc. saw -48.48% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading